 The facility does not discharge directly or indirectly to surface water.
 The nearest surface water is a river that is located about one mile south of the plant.
 The operation is a "zero discharge" facility.
-Groundwater is monitored upgradient and downgradient of the site as per permit requirements.
+Groundwater is monitored up-gradient and down-gradient of the site as per permit requirements.
 No cyanide has been detected in groundwater.

+Cyanco - Winnemucca Cyanide Production Nuole Jung April 15, 2013 Name of Facility Lead Auditor Date

+There was one reportable cyanide release to ground at the beginning of 2011 due to an incident during the loading of a truck.
+Although interlocks in the truck loading process functioned as designed, the product that was in the hose was unable to be contained and went to ground.
+Authorities were notified, the soil was excavated and remediated, and extensive environmental testing was performed.
+Cyanco confirmed through third-party environmental testing that there had been no impact to groundwater and that all residue cyanide had been completely remediated.
+The incident was investigated and corrective actions including the installation of additional interlocks at the truck loading station were implemented.
+The corrective actions were evaluated during this audit and were found to be effective.

 Stationary atmospheric cyanide monitors are used to perform air monitoring at the site perimeter, as required by the site air quality permit.
 Calculations are used to determine the amount of cyanide released to the environment.
-There has been no known cyanide releases by the site in that would exceed air permit requirements.
-Calculated values of cyanide emissions are well below those allowed by the air permit.
+Since the previous ICMC audit there was one minor HCN air release in 2010 that occurred during a maintenance activity.
+The incident was thoroughly investigated and corrective actions to address the root cause of the problem were taken.
+These actions were evaluated during this audit and were found to be effective.
+No other air permit excursions have happened since 2010.
 Air and groundwater monitoring is done in accordance with state permitting requirements and was found to be appropriate.

-CYANCO Company, L.L.C Cyanide Production Name of Facility Ninole Z Lead Auditor November 6, 2009 Date Management System Solutions, Inc. Page 8 of 12 4.
-TRAINING: Train workers and emergency response personnel to manage cyanide in a safe and environmentally protective manner.
-Production Practice 4.1: Train employees to operate the plant in a manner that minimizes the potential for cvanide exposures and releases.
-The operation is ☑ in full compliance with Production Practice 4.1 Summarize the basis for this Finding:
+4. TRAINING: Train workers and emergency response personnel to manage cyanide in a safe and environmentally protective manner.

+Production Practice 4.1: Train employees to operate the plant in a manner that minimizes the potential for cyanide exposures and releases.

-CYANCO has a formal training program that includes cyanide safety training prior to the start of work and annual refresher training.
+Cyanco has a formal training program that includes cyanide safety training prior to the start of work and annual refresher training.
 The training program discusses cyanide hazards and safety precautions.
 The training program is very well organized and records are maintained in hard copy and electronic format.
-Training records including completed tests were sampled for the years 2006 through 2009.
+Training records, including completed tests, were sampled for the years 2010 through 2012.
 Safety training records were readily available and complete.

 Personnel are trained on the use of personal protective equipment as part of the safety training and again during the on-the-job training done by supervisors.
 Employees are trained to perform normal production tasks to minimize risks to personal safety and the environment.
-Personnel are trained procedure by procedure and tests are given to confirm competence.
+Each procedure has a test associated with it and employees who use the procedure are required to demonstrate competency through testing.
 A training curriculum exists for each job type.
 Experienced employees, professional trainers, or supervisors administer training to employees.
 The operation requires extensive training prior to allowing employees to work with cyanide.
 The effectiveness of the cyanide training is confirmed through testing and through observation by a qualified person.
-Production Practice 4.2: Train employees to respond to cyanide exposures and releases. ☑ in full compliance with Production Practice 4.2 The operation is Summarize the basis for this Finding: